hanseartic/sorobanathon/trait_contract/README.md

 }
 ```

+🎉 Congratulations!
+We have built a collection of traits and successfully drawn random combinations from it!!!

-Invoking the contract one more time with a new ID errors out (as expected):
+⚠️ Invoking the contract one more time with a new ID errors out (as expected):
 ```
 error: HostError
 Value: Status(ContractError(8))